skzidev/sparejs/README.md

 Spare.js is a Small and Simple JavaScript Framework used for creating websites.

-It's very light-weight and has very little code (82 Lines), So dead code isn't in your application, taking up space.
+It's very light-weight and has very little code, So dead code isn't in your application, taking up space.

+**Spare.js is in it's infancy.
+The project is not feature-complete.
+If you plan to make a big web app, please Beware of this.**

 ## Usage